Ad Noctum: Chapter 9

 “Oh wow,” Volker breathed.

-This room—half sculpture, half hyperdrive engine—was the most intensely beautiful piece of intellectual and aesthetic labor that Volker had ever seen.
+This room—half sculpture, half hyperdrive engine—was the most intensely beautiful piece of intellectual and aesthetic labor Volker had ever seen.

-“Rush,” Volker whispered.
+“Rush,” he whispered.
 “Did you—make this?”

 The mathematician used his good hand, draped over Volker’s shoulder, to drag a fluid checkmark through the air.